MA Immunization Information System

 • You have the right to limit who can see your information.

-• To limit who can see your information, you need to fill out the PDF icon Objection Form.
+• To limit who can see your information, you need to fill out the MIIS Objection Form.

 • If you decide to limit who can see your information, your current healthcare provider will be able to see the shots they have given to you or your children, but may not be able to see your complete immunization history.